-Smoking and tobacco use cessation (counseling to stop
+Smoking and tobacco use cessation (counseling to stop smoking or tobacco use)

 If you use tobacco, but do not have signs or symptoms of tobacco-related disease: We cover two counseling quit attempts within a 12-month period as a preventive service with no cost to you.
 Each counseling attempt includes up to four face-to-face visits.